Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 There are two primary up tracks, one used to access Mount Russell and No Name, and the other for Pumphouse Basin.

 11 – Current Creek Bench – The Bench is a large slope to the northwest of the North Chutes.
-A large cornice occupies the center of The Bench and most riders descend to the skier’s right side of this cornice, and to the skier’s left of the North chutes.
+A large cornice occupies the center of the top of The Bench and most riders descend to the skier’s right side of this cornice, and to the skier’s left of the North chutes.

 12 – No Name Bench – This broad north and northeast facing area comprises of above and below tree line terrain.
 There are multiple small bowls and open slopes leading into the trees, and the skier’s right side of the bench has great low angle terrain.